ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/dlp-microsoft-teams.md

 ## Policy tips help educate users

-Similar to how DLP works in Exchange, SharePoint, OneDrive, and Office desktop clients, [policy tips](use-notifications-and-policy-tips.md) appear when an action conflicts with a DLP policy.
+Similar to how DLP works in [Exchange, Outlook, and Outlook on the web](data-loss-prevention-policies.md#policy-evaluation-in-exchange-online-outlook-and-outlook-on-the-web), [SharePoint and OneDrive for Business sites](data-loss-prevention-policies.md#policy-evaluation-in-onedrive-for-business-and-sharepoint-online-sites), and [Office desktop clients](data-loss-prevention-policies.md#policy-evaluation-in-the-office-desktop-programs), [policy tips](use-notifications-and-policy-tips.md) appear when an action conflicts with a DLP policy.
 In Microsoft Teams, policy tips notify senders about why their messages were blocked or revoked.

 For example, a sender might be told that their message contains personally identifiable information (PII) that is not allowed to be shared with anyone, or that a document that contains PII cannot be shared with people outside their organization.
 The sender can then edit their message to be compliant with DLP policies.